 IoT Central has built-in analytics capabilities that an operator can use to analyze the data flowing from the connected devices.
-To learn more, see How to use analytics to analyze device data.
+To learn more, see How to use data explorer to analyze device data.

 Integrate with other services

-- Export IoT data to cloud destinations using data export
+- Export IoT data to cloud destinations using Blob Storage.

 - Transform data for IoT Central

 - Use workflows to integrate your Azure IoT Central application with other cloud services